esp-rs/no_std-training/training/application/project-setup.md

 ## Generating a Project

-We will begin by generating a barebones project as a starting point.
+We will begin by generating a bare-bones project as a starting point.
 We provide a tool, [esp-generate], specifically for such cases.
 It can be installed by running:

 ```shell
 cargo install --locked esp-generate